Awards, Honors & Honors Programs

 - The Susan E. Henninger Medal in Freshman Pure Science

-- The Highest Average in the Undeclared Category for Freshman Year
+- The Highest Achievement in the Undeclared Category for First-year Students

 - The Highest Average in the Undeclared Category for Sophomore Year